Man-O-War Cay: Transport

 Public travel to Man-O-War Cay is available via ferry from Marsh Harbour.

 Community

-Most of the residents are in some way or another related to the Albury family.
-The people are very conservative, and still hold deep affection and loyalty to the British Crown.
+Most of the residents are related to the Albury family in some way.
+The people are very conservative and still hold deep affection and loyalty to the British Crown.
 The majority of the residents are avid church-goers.
 The island has four churches, one Non-denominational, one Pentecostal, one Methodist, and one Plymouth Brethren.
-The island has very little crime and is considered clean and well kept.
+The island has very little crime and is considered clean and well-kept.

 Sport

 The diving, snorkeling and water sports around the island are available.